mannyvergel/oils-js-quickstart/README.md

 ### Usage

 This sample app is self explanatory.
+Just browse through the directories and files and you will get the hang of it.

 It uses Mongoose for ORM.
 Mongo DB for the database.
 Swig for templating.

+### Contact

+If you have questions, feel free to drop me an email: manny@mvergel.com

 ### License